veprbl/libepecur/README.md

 axial_shift
 -----------

-Recognizes track projections, plots signed differences of the track and it's point coordinates.
+Reconstructs track projections, plots signed differences of the track and it's point coordinates.
 Mean values of these distributions are the shifts corrections for the position in the plane perpendicular to the optical axis. **axial\_shift** utility outputs shift values in text format ready to be pasted into a "geometry" file.